psychoinformatics-de/studyforrest-www/src/content/pages/challenge.rst

 Submission
 ----------
-* Contest submission have to be emailed to `contest@studyforrest.org <mailto:contest@studyforrest.org>`_ before or on **until November 1 2014**.
+* Contest submissions have to be emailed to `contest@studyforrest.org <mailto:contest@studyforrest.org>`_ before or on **until November 1 2014**.
 * Submitters will received a confirmation by email, once all submitted